Juniper/contrail-dev-env/README.md

 ### 3. Execute script to start 3 containers
 ```
-./startup.sh
+sudo ./startup.sh
 ```

 ##### docker ps -a should show these 3 containers #####
 ```
-* contrail-developer sandbox [For running scons, unit-tests etc]
+contrail-developer-sandbox [For running scons, unit-tests etc]
-* httpd container            [Repo server for contrail RPMs after they are build]
+contrail-dev-env-rpm-repo  [Repo server for contrail RPMs after they are build]
-* registry container         [Registry for contrail containers after they are built]
+contrail-dev-env-registry  [Registry for contrail containers after they are built]
 ```

 ### 4. Attach to developer-sandbox container